NICHOLAS School & MARINE LAB COVID-19 UPDATES

 |Union of Concerned Scientists||Sustainability, Energy & Policy|

-All current Duke undergraduate and graduate students who will be continuing as enrolled students in Fall 2020 are welcome to apply for a Stanback Fellowship.
+All current Duke undergraduate and graduate students who will be continuing as enrolled students the following Fall semester are welcome to apply for a Stanback Fellowship.
 Opportunities are located throughout the U.S., and interns receive either $5,000 or $6,000 in funding to support their experience.
 To be eligible, you must:

 Projects are designed to fully engage students in learning opportunities for 11 weeks during the summer.
 The start and end date for the fellowship are determined between the student and the organization.